Back to Blog

 This is where your application goes from "AI-assisted" to "authentically yours."
 Replace generic statements with specific details from your actual work history:

 This step does double duty.
-It makes your resume more compelling to recruiters, and it adds the kind of specific, personal detail that AI detection tools can't replicate.
-Generic AI text follows predictable statistical patterns.
-Your real experiences break those patterns naturally.
+It makes your resume more compelling to recruiters, and it adds the kind of specific, personal detail that signals a real person wrote it.
+Generic AI text follows predictable patterns.
+Your real experiences break those patterns naturally — and that's exactly what both recruiters and AI-writing detectors respond to, because they're reading the actual words.

 Step 5: Final Review